Edgar Mulder

 Edgar Mulder ([ˈɛdɡɑr ˈmʏldər, ˈɛtxɑr -]; born 22 November 1961) is a Dutch politician.
 He has been a member of the House of Representatives representing the Party for Freedom since 23 March 2017 and a member of the States of Overijssel since March 2011.
-Mulder and his family live in Zwolle.
+He received a third House term in the 2023 general election, and he served as the party's spokesperson for customs, state ownership, and government benefits before his portfolio changed to occupational disabilities and pensions.

+Mulder worked as a sales and account manager for over thirty years before entering politics.
+He is married with three children and lives in Zwolle.